thinkpad20/f-C-/README.md

 ```
 int sumList(list!int l) {
     match (!l) { return 0 }
     match (l) { return .l + sumList(l..) }
 }
 ```

 Here I'm envisioning match to be a boolean function which may be a simple if but could allow us to do pattern matching, perhaps allow us to do more advanced Haskell-like pattern matching (e.g. multiple representations of the same data) at some future point.

 Now let's employ several more steps of evolution.
 We'll allow curly braces to be omitted as long as the function body is only one line.
 We'll borrow the keyword "auto" and use it in the D/C++ way, to indicate that the return value is inferred.
 Similarly, we won't explicitly define what kind of list l is.
 We'll drop the * from the list variable -- as a primitive data type, it's pointer-ness should be implied anyway (there could perhaps be special mechanisms to create non-heap list nodes).
-And we'll use the => operator to declare that the final statement of a block is a return.
+And we'll use the => symbol to declare that the final statement of a block is a return.
 We could simply make this default behavior, but this gives a clearer syntax anyway.
+It might be desirable to have the => itself be optional - useful for clarification.
+We'll see.
 Note that we're allowing a return to be explicitly declared if desired.
 This would give us:

 ```
 auto sumList(list l) {
     match (!l) => 0
     match (l) => .l + sumList(l..)
 }
 ```